muniab047/Akhewat-telegram-bot/README.md

 - **Comprehensive Course Access**: Quickly retrieve course outlines, lecture notes, textbooks, exams, and video resources across various subjects.
 - **User-Friendly Interface**: Simple and intuitive commands for users to easily navigate and access materials.
 - **Real-Time Updates**: Leverages webhook integration with Telegram for instant notifications and responses.
-- **Persistent Data Storage**: Utilizes PostgreSQL for secure and reliable data management, ensuring users' access to the latest content.
+- **Persistent Data Storage**: Utilizes Telegram channel for fast and reliable data management, ensuring users' access to the latest content.
 - **Multi-Subject Support**: Covers a wide range of subjects, catering to diverse academic needs and preferences.